Introduction

 - Regular Inspections:

-- Areas to Check: Look for cracks, loose steps, erosion around the base, and any signs of rot or rust, depending on the materials used.
+- Areas to Check: Look for cracks, loose steps, erosion around the base, and signs of rot or rust, depending on the materials used.

 - Cleaning: